superfeedr/superfeedr-engine/README.markdown

-= SuperfeedrEngine
+# SuperfeedrEngine

-This Rails engine let's you integrate Superfeedr[https://superfeedr.com] smoothly into any Rails 4+ application (not tested with Rails 3.X).
-It lets you consume RSS feeds in your Rails application using Superfeedr's PubSubHubbub[http://documentation.superfeedr.com/subscribers.html#webhooks] API.
+This Rails engine let's you integrate [Superfeedr](https://superfeedr.com) smoothly into any Rails 4+ application (not tested with Rails 3.X).
+It lets you consume RSS feeds in your Rails application using Superfeedr's [PubSubHubbub](http://documentation.superfeedr.com/subscribers.html#webhooks) API.

-The engine relies on the "Rack Superfeedr"[https://rubygems.org/gems/rack-superfeedr] library for subscriptions, unsubscriptions, retrieval and listing of subscriptions.
+The engine relies on the [Rack Superfeedr](https://rubygems.org/gems/rack-superfeedr) library for subscriptions, unsubscriptions, retrieval and listing of subscriptions.
 It creates a route used for webhooks and yields notifications.

 Gory details such as building webhook URLs, using secrets and handling signatures verifications are performed by default by this engine.

-== How-To
+## How-To

+### Install

-1. In your Gemfile, add `gem 'superfeedr_engine'` and run `bundle update`.
+In your Gemfile, add `gem 'superfeedr_engine'` and run `bundle update`.

+### Configure

-2. Add a configuration file: `config/initailizers/superfeedr_engine.rb` with the following:
+Add a configuration file: `config/initailizers/superfeedr_engine.rb` with the following:

 ```ruby
 SuperfeedrEngine::Engine.feed_class = "Feed" # Use the class you use for feeds.
 (Its name as a string)